How to Get the Current Page URL in Playwright Using page.url()

 You need the current page URL in Playwright to validate the redirection after login or navigation, to check if you are on the correct page before taking action, to debug failed test cases, or to create conditional flows based on the URL.

-Playwright: Get Current Page URL in JavaScript
+Playwright: Get the Current Page URL in JavaScript

 In JavaScript or TypeScript, you can use the page.url() method to get the current page URL.